flexera-public/policy_sdk/cmd/fpt/README.md

   Example: fpt retrieve_data my_policy.pt --names instances

+  -C, --credentials=CREDENTIALS ...
+                               Credentials is the map of name and credential used to launch the policy.
+Credentials must be of the form "--credentials <name1>=<value1> --credentials <name2>=<value2>".
   -n, --names=NAMES ...
 Names of resources/datasources to retrieve.
 By default, all datasources will be retrieved.
-  -o, --output-dir=OUTPUTDIR  Directory to store retrieved datasources.
+  -o, --output-dir=OUTPUT-DIR  Directory to store retrieved datasources.

 fpt script [<flags>] <file> [<parameters>...]
   Run the body of a script locally.